flotiq/flotiq-docs/docs/panel/PluginsDevelopment/plugins.md

 ```
 { data-search-exclude }

+!!! note On multiple attaches/detaches
+    Your HTML element may be attached and detached multiple times, depending on the view and place being rendered.
+Be prepared to handle those situations accordingly.
+E.g. if you keep your elements in a cache across multiple renders, consider waiting at least 50ms before the element is removed from the cache.

 ## Plugin Installation

 Once you have your plugin written, you have several options to install it into Flotiq UI.
 Multiple instances of the plugin with the same `id` will override each other, so you can easily update your plugin as needed.